 What are charity entries?

-Most major charities have a set number of entry places in the Virgin Money London Marathon each year through the London Marathon's Golden and Silver Bond scheme.
-They allocate these places to runners on the basis that they will raise an agreed amount of money for the charity.
+Each year most major charities have a set number of entry places in the Virgin Money London Marathon through the Golden and Silver Bond scheme.
+They allocate these places to runners who, in return, agree to raise a minimum amount of money for the charity.

 How do I apply for a charity entry?

-Search the charity listings then get in touch with your charity.
-Please note, there are usually more runners interested in running for each charity than there are charity places available, so the charities will select their runners based on the runner's connection with the good cause and how much money they are realistically able to raise for the charity.
+There are usually more people interested in running for each charity than there are charity places available, so often charities will select runners based on their connection with the cause and how much money they are realistically able to raise – and they will ask you questions in order to determine this.

 When should I apply for a charity entry?